veliovgroup/spiderable-middleware/README.md

 ## About Package

-This package acts as middleware and intercepts requests to a Node.js application from web crawlers.
-All requests proxy passed to the Prerendering Service, which returns static, rendered HTML.

-__This is SERVER only package.
-For NPM make sure it's imported only in Node.js.__

-We made this package with developers in mind.
-It's well written in a very simple way, hackable, and easily tunable to meet all projects needs.
-This is the best option to offload bot's traffic from your servers to pre-rendering engine.
+This package works as Express-style middleware, intercepting requests from crawlers and social media bots to your Node.js application.
+It seamlessly proxies those requests to a pre-rendering service, which returns fully-rendered static HTML — optimized for indexing and rich previews.

+Built with developers in mind, `spiderable-middleware` is lightweight, well-structured, and easy to customize.
+Whether you're scaling a production app or prototyping, it's designed to be hackable and flexible enough to fit any project.
+By offloading bot traffic to the pre-rendering engine, it helps reduce backend load and improve server performance effortlessly.

+> [!NOTE]
-- __Note__: *This package proxies real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *.
+> *This package proxies real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *.
 Read how to [return genuine status code](https://github.com/veliovgroup/spiderable-middleware#return-genuine-status-code) and [handle JS-redirects](https://github.com/veliovgroup/spiderable-middleware#javascript-redirects)*

+> [!IMPORTANT]
-- __Note__: This is __server only package__.
-This package should be imported/initialized only within server code base
+> This is __server only package__.
+This package should be imported/initialized only within server codebase

 This middleware was tested and works like a charm with: